jojojoleeleelee/jojojoleeleelee.github.io/_posts/2018-05-25-gastronome_rails_project.markdown

 ---
 layout: post
 title:      "GASTRONOME:RAILS PROJECT"
-date:       2018-05-25 21:23:46 +0000
+date:       2018-05-25 17:23:47 -0400
 permalink:  gastronome_rails_project
 ---

-Before I begin, could I preface this blog post with this ... rather general statement.
+Before I begin,  I want to preface this blog post with this rather general statement.

 **Rails is magical.**

 It really is one magical beast.
-Likewise, one must be a **wizard**  to know the ins and outs, the temperament and comprehensive list of spells to cast at particular situations.
+Likewise, one must be a **wizard**  to know the ins and outs, the temperament and comprehensive list of spells to cast for certain situations.

-Well, general statements aside, let me walk you through how I built my project.
+Anyways.
+General statements aside, let me walk you through how I built my project.

 I always thought that it'd be great to have an actual application that manages my pantry.
-Something that kept track of the ingredients I currently have sitting on my cupboard, or possibly rotting in the back of my fridge.
+Or at least told me what was sitting in my pantry.
+Wouldn't it be nice to have somehting that kept track of the ingredients I currently have sitting on my cupboard, or possibly rotting in the back of my fridge?
+Yeah.

-So hence, the idea of this project.
+So hence, Gastronome.

-Gastronome - a recipe manager while making sure the ingredients in your pantry are utilized before it goes bad.
+A recipe generator and pantry manager all in one.

 ***THE MODELS***